NewKrok/HPP-Package/README.md

 <haxelib name="hpp" src="git://github.com/NewKrok/HPP-Package.git" />
 ```

-## Build samples
+## Build demos
-To build sample projects, helpful if you make a symlink for the hpp folder from the sample project's folder (in Windows)
+To build demo projects, helpful if you make a symlink for the hpp folder from the sample project's folder (in Windows)
 ```
 mklink /J "hpp" "../hpp"
 ```